Red Bull Rampage revives an iconic venue for 2024

 Watch Brandon Semenuk’s winning performance at Red Bull Rampage 2019.

 One common denominator at all Red Bull Rampage venues is cliffs.
 There’s no shortage of them.
-At the 2018/19 site, The “Price is Right” drop was a standout feature for its many takeoffs from its cliffside, utilized by riders like Syzmon Godziek, Kyle Strait, Cam Zink, Tom Van Steenbergen, and Tyler McCaul.
-Kyle Strait’s takeoff on the left side of the drop sent him 69 feet from the takeoff to the landing, making it one of the most daunting drops at the venue.
-Another notable drop is the towering 55-foot cliff near the bottom of the course, initially hit by Kurt Sorge, Ethan Nell, Adolf Silva, and Tom Van Steenbergen.
-Steenbergen backflipped it both in 2018 and 2019, earning him the Best Trick Award in 2018 and a 3rd place finish in 2019.
+At the 2018/19 site, The 'Price is Right' drop was a stand-out feature for its many take-offs from its cliffside, utilised by riders like Syzmon Godziek, Kyle Strait, Cam Zink, Tom Van Steenbergen and Tyler McCaul.
+Kyle Strait’s take-off on the left side of the drop sent him 69ft (21m) from the take-off to the landing, making it one of the most daunting drops at the venue.
+Another notable drop is the towering 55ft (17m) cliff near the bottom of the course, initially hit by Kurt Sorge, Ethan Nell, Adolf Silva and Tom Van Steenbergen.
+Steenbergen backflipped it both in 2018 and 2019, earning him the Best Trick Award in 2018 and a 3rd-place finish in 2019.

 4 min